ankumar/camel-labs/README.md

 Implementation of the CaMeL (short for **CA**pabilities for **M**achin**E** **L**earning) system from the paper ["Defeating Prompt Injections by Design" by Debenedetti et al. (2025).](https://arxiv.org/pdf/2503.18813)

+- CaMeL is short for CApabilities for MachinE Learning.
+- Note that here the term capability refers to the standard security definition, and not the standard machine learning measurement of how capable models are.

 ## Overview

 CaMeL is a robust defense against prompt injection attacks that creates a protective system layer around Large Language Models (LLMs).
 It works by: